CloudKidStudio/library-grunt/README.md

 Grunt Library Builder is designed to easily include define dependencies for your library.

 Modify the **bower.json** file to include additional libraries into your project.
 For more information about using Bower please visit the [website](http://bower.io).
-For instance, if you wanted to include [CreateJS](http://createjs.com), **bower.json** might look like this:
+For instance, if you wanted to include [CreateJS](http://createjs.com), **bower.json** might look like this.
+Note that the _version_ and _main_ fields are updated automatically from the **build.json**, no need to change these manually.

 ```js
 {